VitalRus95/HTML-Games/ReadMe.md

-# HTML Programmes / Программы на HTML
+# HTML Games / Игры на HTML
 ## ENGLISH
 * Author: Vital (Vitaly Pavlovich Ulyanov)
 * Description: A bunch of games in HTML, CSS, and JavaScript.
 All games can work *offline*.